zfergus/unity-examples/README.md

 (**Note**: These inputs and sprites are of my own creation and differ from the standard asset one, so they may contain a couple of bugs)

+### Enemy Follow

+A useful script for having a GameObject follow another GameObject's transform.
+The script also includes parameters for a target tag, speed to follow at, and a minimum distance away from the target to start following.
+Note this is a simple move towards script and, therefore, has no path finding or obstacle avoidance.

+This example also includes a simple 2D game where the player evades an enemy chasing after them.

+(**Note**: This an original script, if a bug is found pleas report it.)

 ### GravityBox

 An example of using the accelerometer of a phone or mobile device to move and